Project 5

 3. If the UART buffer does have data in it, you will read the byte at the front of the buffer using Serial.read(), which returns an int.

 USB is a serial communication protocol used widely by modern computers.
 It defines the standards by which devices transmit data over USB cables.
-When you plug the Arduino Nano into your computer, upload a sketch, and execute a program with Serial.print(), data transmits between the Nano and your computer using the USB protocol.
+When you plug the ESP32 into your computer, upload a sketch, and execute a program with Serial.print(), data transmits between the ESP32 and your computer using the USB protocol.

 Hidden behind the scenes is the UART.
-Data is transmitted between the computer and Arduino Nano through a chip that converts USB signals to UART signals.
-Those converted signals are then transmitted to and from the UART within the Nano’s microcontroller.
+Data is transmitted between the computer and ESP32 through a chip that converts USB signals to UART signals.
+Those converted signals are then transmitted to and from the UART within the ESP32's microcontroller.

-With this in mind, remember that the Arduino’s USB port is hardwired to the TX and RX pins of the board.
-Do not upload a sketch to an Arduino while the board is connected via the TX/RX pins to another Arduino.
+With this in mind, remember that the ESP32's USB port is hardwired to the TX and RX pins of the board.
+Do not upload a sketch to an ESP32 while the board is connected via the TX/RX pins to another ESP32.
 Do not attempt to use Serial.print() under these conditions either.

-The code above creates an object of the SoftwareSerial class that manages a new UART connection over the digital pins passed to the constructor.
+The code above creates an object of the HardwareSerial class that manages a new UART connection over TX and RX pins passed to the constructor.
 Then, you just use the pins like you would normally!

 Pull-Up Resistors